cryptimeleon/subzero/README.md

 A function identifier must begin with a letter, and can contain letters and numbers.

 ### Variable identifiers
-A variable identifier must start with a letter, and can contain letters and numbers.
+A variable identifier must start with a letter, and can contain letters and numbers, as well as some special characters in specific contexts.

-The identifier can also contain special formatting fragments, which allow for formatting of variables in the [LaTeX Preview](#latex-preview) tab.
+The identifier can contain special formatting fragments, which allow for formatting of variables in the [LaTeX Preview](#latex-preview) tab.
 If you do not intend to use the preview, the rest of this section can be skipped.

 The variable can have any number of terminating single quotes, or terminating substrings 'Prime', to add prime symbols after a variable name.